dhanus/dhanus.github.io/_posts/2018-04-10-machine-learning-training.markdown

 ---
 layout: post
-title:  "Ways to jumpstart a career in machine learning"
+title:  "How to jumpstart a career in machine learning"
 date:   2018-04-10
 categories: journal
 tags: [machine learning, data science, training]